eraserChoi/oss_project_team4/README.md

 ...

 # 5. HOW DO I GET STARTED?
-There aren't much better ways to learn Json files done actually following some examples.
+There aren't much better ways to learn Json files than actually following some examples.
 ...
 1. Easy way is to look up some example code in the internet and follow it
 2. Parsing depends on individual coding level of skills. one can increase their skills only by practice